 Testosterone is an “anabolic”

 hormone, meaning it builds structural tissue such as muscle, bone, and the heart.
-Testosterone maintains lean
+Testosterone maintains lean body

-perhaps best known for maintaining a robust libido (sex drive) and normal erectile function.
+best known for maintaining a robust libido (sex drive) and normal erectile function.

 Heart health and normal blood sugar levesl are influenced

 by testosterone.
-Low testosterone is
+Low

-resistance and help reverse diabetes.
+insulin resistance and help reverse diabetes.
 In addition, low testosterone is a risk factor for congestive heart

 failure and high blood pressure.
-Testosterone also improves blood flow to the heart itself by dilating the
+Testosterone also improves blood flow to the heart itself by dilating the coronary

 Brain function such as mental sharpness, memory, concentration, and mood is